Washington: It is now illegal to unlock your mobile phone without your carrier`s permission.

-The U.S. Copyright Office and Library of Congress are no longer allowing phone unlocking as an exemption under the Digital Millennium Copyright Act (DMCA), which is starting Sunday.
+The US Copyright Office and Library of Congress are no longer allowing phone unlocking as an exemption under the Digital Millennium Copyright Act (DMCA), which is starting today.

-Rebecca Jeschke, a digital rights analyst at the Electronic Frontier Foundation (EFF), told ABC News, that it was not a good ruling, adding that ‘you should be able to unlock your phone.
-This law was meant to combat copyright infringement, not to prevent people to do what they want to do with the device they bought.’
+Rebecca Jeschke, a digital rights analyst at the Electronic Frontier Foundation (EFF), told a news channel, that it was not a good ruling, adding that `you should be able to unlock your phone.
+This law was meant to combat copyright infringement, not to prevent people to do what they want to do with the device they bought.`

 You pay the network for service on a monthly basis and they give you the phone for a cheaper price than it actually is worth.